You may be already experiencing it… Fine lines, wrinkles, breakouts, oily skin, or uneven texture.

 So, what should you do?

-Well, the first thing you need to do is adjust your approach to your products, stop looking for the next holy grail skincare cream and turn your attention to ingredients instead.
-You see, when it comes to many skin frustrations (from acne to ageing), retinoids are that thing.
+Well, the first thing you need to do is adjust your approach to your products.
+Stop looking for the next “holy grail” skincare cream and turn your attention to ingredients instead.
+You see, when it comes to many skin frustrations, from acne to ageing, retinoids are that wondrous thing.

-A chemical compound that is related to vitamin A, that is deserving of taking center stage in your skincare kit, especially if you have been battling with any of the following concerns:
+Retinol, a chemical compound related to Vitamin A, is deserving of taking centre stage in your skincare kit – especially if you have been battling with any of the following concerns:

 - skin firmness